 Clearing provisions included in a PVP last up to 15 years, giving landholders assurance for farm planning and investment.
 Agreed management actions linked to offsets and incentives may continue for a longer period, including in perpetuity.
-PVPs that do not include clearing can last for any time agreed to by the landholder and CMA.
+PVPs that do not include clearing can last for any time agreed to by the landholder and LLS.

-Once agreed by the landholder, approved by the CMA and signed by both parties, a PVP is a legally binding agreement under both the Native Vegetation Act 2003 and the Threatened Species Conservation Act 1995.
+Once agreed by the landholder, approved by the LLS and signed by both parties, a PVP is a legally binding agreement under both the Native Vegetation Act 2003 and the Threatened Species Conservation Act 1995.
 The terms of a PVP will not be affected by any changes to local or state planning rules or new listings of threatened species, but may be terminated by the Minister if the terms of the agreement are breached.
 A PVP can also be varied at the landholder's request, provided the variation will still improve or maintain environmental outcomes.

 Because PVPs are agreements that affect the land, it is essential that they apply to the land, despite any change of landholder, that is, that they 'run with the land'.
 In order to ensure that PVPs are binding on successors in title, an abstract of the PVP must be registered with the Land and Property Management Authority under the Real Property Act 1900.
 This requirement is similar to all other types of agreements about land which bind successors in title.
 The register is the central place where any person (e.g. prospective purchasers) can look to find out what interests affect the land.
-If a PVP is not registered on title under the current provisions of the NV Act then legally it may not bind future landholders.
+If a PVP is not registered on title under the current provisions of the Act then legally it may not bind future landholders.

 Varying a PVP